tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 - The best *N* individuals (based on Pareto ranking and diversity) are selected for the next generation.

 9) **Repeat Until Termination Criterion**
-The process continues until a stopping criterion is met, such as maximum number of **generations**.
+The process continues until a stopping criterion is met, such as the maximum number of **generations**.

 10) Select the Optimal Solution**